News & Insights

 At times the responsibilities of common property maintenance can seem ambiguous.
 Often the owners’ corporation takes on the upkeep of the facilities and communal areas particularly with large developments which require building managers for day to day operations and addressing resident queries.

 ‘However, residents bear responsibility as well,’ says Victoria noting that residents are accountable for the upkeep of facilities during use.
-‘This is especially true with communal facilities such the gym where tenants must use equipment with care and abide by the rules.’
+‘This is especially true with communal facilities such the gym where renters must use equipment with care and abide by the rules.’